pycom/pycom-documentation/content/pymesh/lib-cli.md

 PACK_MESSAGE_ACK received
 1945883 =================  ACK RECEIVED :) :) :)
 ```
-This sends text messages to another Node inside Pymesh.
-The messaging waits for acknowledgement (ACK message type) from the destination node.
+This sends text messages to another Node within the Pymesh.
+The messaging node waits for acknowledgement (ACK message type) from the destination node.

 ```
 >ws